gregChambers/botapps/botapp_twitterer/README.md

 INSTRUCTIONS
 ============

-Install the following libraries: sudo apt-get install python-oauth2 sudo apt-get install python-setuptools sudo easy_install pip sudo pip install tweepy
+Install the following libraries
+* sudo apt-get install python-oauth2
+* sudo apt-get install python-setuptools
+* sudo easy_install pip
+* sudo pip install tweepy

 Get a consumer_key and consumer_secrect from Twitter
 * Go to https://dev.twitter.com/apps/new and log in, if necessary